loftwah/dokku-ansible-playbook/README.md

 ## Permissions

 Since the `dokku` user account runs the plays on the host, you will need to deal with sudo permissions when you want to use `become: true` to run a privilege escalation to the root account.
 You can give your `dokku` user account passwordless sudo access but that would give a lot of power to people who can get access to that user account.
 A solution to this can be to add your `dokku` to the sudoers group, give the account a password (`passwd dokku && usermod -aG sudo dokku`) and pass `ansible_become_password` in as a variable.

+## Injected variables

+Same as the plugin available variables but in your Ansible plays.

+- `dokku_lib_root`

 ## Example